majn/telegram-purple/README.md

 If you just need a `.deb`, simply do:

     sudo apt-get install debhelper
-    git checkout debian-master
-    git submodule update --recursive
     fakeroot ./debian/rules binary

 And you're done!
-The `.deb` is in the directory at which you started.
+The `telegram-purple_….deb` and `telegram-purple-dbgsym_….deb` files are in the parent directory.
 To show some info about it, try this:

     dpkg --info telegram-purple_*.deb

-`debian-master` always points to a version that was submitted to Debian.
-(Note that this doesn't exist yet, as we haven't released to Debian yet.)
-`debian-develop` is the candidate for the next submission.
+Please note that installing the debugging symbols (`dbgsym`) help a lot in troubleshooting, so please do install them, too!

 #### Debian Maintainers ####